Birrong

 Population growth drivers in Birrong are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Birrong's population is estimated at around 3,597 as of Nov 2025.
-This reflects an increase of 266 people (8.0%) since the 2021 Census, which reported a population of 3,331 people.
-The change is inferred from the resident population of 3,461 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 18 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,997 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Birrong's 8.0% growth since the 2021 census exceeded the SA4 region (7.5%) and the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Birrong is around 3,597, reflecting an increase of 266 people since the 2021 Census.
+The 2021 Census reported a population of 3,331 in Birrong.
+This growth was inferred from AreaSearch's estimation of the resident population at 3,461 following examination of the ABS's latest ERP data release (June 2024), along with an additional 16 validated new addresses since the Census date.
+The population density ratio is 2,997 persons per square kilometer, placing Birrong in the upper quartile relative to national locations assessed by AreaSearch.
+Birrong's growth rate of 8.0% since the 2021 census exceeded both the SA4 region (7.6%) and the state average.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Future population trends indicate a population increase just below the median of national statistical areas, with the area expected to increase by 361 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the suburb is expected to grow by approximately 362 persons based on aggregated SA2-level projections, reflecting an increase of 6.5% over the 17-year period.

 Frequently Asked Questions - Population